certtools/intelmq/docs/Developers-Guide.md

 ## Installation

-Developers MUST have a fork repository of IntelMQ in order to commit the new code to their repository and then be able to do pull requests to main repository.
+Developers can create a fork repository of IntelMQ in order to commit the new code to this repository and then be able to do pull requests to the main repository.
+Otherwise you can just use the 'certtools' as username below.

 The following instructions will use `pip3 -e`, which gives you a so called *editable* installation.
 No code is copied in the libraries directories, there's just a link to your code.
 However, configuration files still required to be moved to `/opt/intelmq` as the instructions show.